TraceyPen/Password-Generator/README.md

-Description: This project creates a random password from a users selection of available arrays.
+Description: This project creates a random password from a user's selection of available arrays.

 Clicking the button initiates the code.
 The user is asked how many characters they would like their password to contain and vaidation ensures that the number that they select is greater than 8 and less than 128.